nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * If two or more of the above prefixes are being used, sort will prioritise sorting by name then status then rating then tag.
 * Use `so/` if you want to reorder the priority and state the `SEQUENCE`
 * List the `SEQUENCE` by listing out the full name of the prefix used in the order you want.
-* For example: you want to sort by rating then tag then status then name, `SEQUENCE` will be "RatingTagStatusName"
+* For example: you want to sort by name, then status, followed by rating, and finally tags, `SEQUENCE` will be "RatingTagStatusName"
 * If you are confused, don't worry!
 Just do not use any prefix, we will help you sort it by name in ascending order!

 <div markdown="block" class="alert alert-info">

 **:information_source: Notes about Sort:**<br>
 * By not entering any prefixes, it will sort by name in ascending order.
-* Enter the right amount prefixes!
+* Enter the right amount of prefixes!
 For example: if you only sort by status, use only `s/`.
 * The `ORDER` must be asc or dsc!
 * The `SEQUENCE` must contain the full name of all the prefixes used!
 * For `SEQUENCE`, if more than one of the same full name is being used, it will only consider the first instance of the full name.
 For example: "RatingTagRating" will sort by rating then tag.
-* If multiple same prefixes are being used, only the last prefix will be considered by the program!
+* If the same prefix is being used multiple times, only the last prefix will be considered by the program!
 For example: `sort n/asc n/dsc` will sort name by descending order.
 </div>

 **Example & Output:** `sort`